As an Amazon Associate, I earn from qualifying purchases

-A Complete, Practical Guide for Healthy Cats
+A Complete, Practical Guide for Healthy Cats:

-Cats are obligate carnivores, meaning they must eat animal-based protein to survive.
-A healthy cat diet is high in animal protein, moderate in fat,
+A healthy cat diet is high in animal protein, moderate in fat, and very low in carbohydrates,

-very low in carbohydrates and provides adequate moisture to support hydration and kidney health.
+while also providing adequate moisture to support hydration and kidney health.

 • Understanding a Cat’s Nutritional Needs